GuillemGarciaSabate/Enemies-Tracker/README.md

 ![alt text](https://github.com/GuillemGarciaSabate/Enemies-Tracker/blob/master/3.PNG)

 The program is meant to provide data to coordinate fast-action responses in a militar-scenario.
-There is a bug, if the place you are exploring does NOT have tweets like the topic you are looking for it WILL crash! excuse my retardedness! :)
+There is a bug, if the place you are exploring does NOT have tweets like the topic you are looking for it WILL crash!